Events in Barcelona Comment

 Museums like the MNAC art museum, the Museu d’Història de Catalunya history museum, the El Born Centre de Cultura i Memòria cultural center, and the Museu d’Arqueologia de Catalunya archeological museum in Barcelona are also free to visit on September 11th.

-• When: Annually on September 11th Note: September 11th is a holiday; therefore, there is no school, people have the day off, and shops are closed.
-At certain times, there may also be extra congestion in public transport and some streets may be closed due to the demonstrations.
+• September 11 is a public holiday; as a result, schools are closed, people have a day off, and shops are shut.
+At certain times, public transportation can be particularly crowded, and some streets may be closed due to the demonstrations.

 Other blogs you might also like: